sashinpivotal/hackathon-tips/README.md

 ## Debugging tips

-- In order to kill a process running on port 5000 on Linux/Mac, you can run the following command
+- In order to find processes running on port 5000 on Linux/Mac, you can run the following command

 ```
-lsof -wni tcp:5000 | awk 'NR>1{kill -9 $2}'
+lsof -wni tcp:5000
 ```